DanteAlonsoHT/members_only/README.md

 ### Run App
 - Type `bundle install` in the root directory of the project.
+- Type `rails db:create` in the root directory of the project to create the database.
-- Type `rails db:migrate` in the root directory of the project.
+- Type `rails db:migrate` in the root directory of the project to migrate the database.
 - Type `rails server` in the root directory of the project.
 - Open a browser, copy and paste `http://localhost:3000`

+### Warning

+If you have an error named:

+**"Webpacker::Manifest::MissingEntryError in ..."**

+Type in the terminal `rails webpacker:install` in the root directory of the project to fix it.

 ## Authors